pontem-network/liquidswap_v05/README.md

 * Native u256 for stable swaps and for `x*y>k` constant formula.
 * Fix for `initial liquidity loss of precision bug.`
+* Updated LP coin symbol and name logic to have difference from v0.5

+Changes reviewed by Ottersec team.

 ## Documentation